-The present study showed that the predominance of hydatidosis was in females 22 (73.33%) than in males 8 (26.66%) Table 2, in rate of infection female: male 2.75:1.
-Highly infection rate in females is in agreement with most of other studies which have shown a high frequency in females (Abdul-Karim, 2001; Al-Qadhi, 2005).
-The highest risk group in our country specifically and in Arab Gulf region - in general- are women and children.
+The present study showed that the predominance of hydatidosis was in females 22 (73.33%) than in males 8 (26.66%), Table 2 shows the rate of infection of female: male 2.75:1.
+Highly infection rate in females is in agreement with most of other studies which have shown a high frequency in females (Abdul- Karim, 2001; Al-Qadhi, 2005).
+The highest risk group in the country is specifically in Arab Gulf region -in general- which are women and children.
 Traditionally, rural women still bear the biggest burden of tending animals - whether breeding, milking, or wool -shearing- and domestic or stray dogs are never faraway.
 The added chore of women preparing and cooking contaminated food and vegetables with little clean water at hand increases considerably the risk of infection.
-In many parts of middle east during springtime, it is common practice together berries and various wild plants which are eaten unwashed and geophagia among children and pregnant women is well known.
+In many parts of Middle East during springtime, it is common practice together berries and various wild plants which are eaten unwashed and geophagia among children and pregnant women is well known.

 Not surprisingly, infection rates among women are shown to be the highest and children who acquire the disease in early life may not present with symptoms until adulthood (Nakao, 2007).
-Also estrogen hormone plays an important role in dissolve egg shells and facilitating hatched oncosphere to penetrate host tissues in females of mice (Brunetti et al., 2005).
-However this result doesn't agree with the findings of Torgerson et al. (2003) who observed high rates of infection in males.
-From this findings we cannot draw a conclusion on human infected with hydatidosis because of sample size is not large enough (Safioleas et al., 2005).
+Also, estrogen hormone plays an important role in dissolve egg shells and facilitating hatched Oncosphere to penetrate host tissues in females of mice (Brunetti et al., 2005).
+However, this result does not agree with the findings of Torgerson et al. (2003) who observed high rates of infection in males.
+From this findings they cannot draw a conclusion on human infected with hydatidosis because of sample size is not large enough (Safioleas et al., 2005).